San Diego County Public Health Laboratory

 - Statistical reports for assessing prevalence of diseases

-II.
-Support for Other County Departments
+Support of Other County Departments

 - Sexually transmitted disease and voluntary HIV testing for Sheriff's detention facilities